Do Gradient-based Explanations Tell Anything About Adversarial Robustness to Android Malware?: Android Malware Detection

-\myparagraph{Android Manifest (\manifest).} The basic information about the Android application is held in the \texttt{AndroidManifest.xml}, including its package name or the supported API levels, together with the declaration of its \emph{components}, \ie, parts of code that perform specific actions.
+\myparagraph{Android Manifest (\manifest).} The basic information about the Android application is included in the \texttt{AndroidManifest.xml}, including its package name or the supported API levels, together with the declaration of its \emph{components}, \ie, parts of code that perform specific actions.
 For example, one component might be associated with a screen visualized by the user (\emph{activity}) or to the execution of background tasks (\emph{services}).
-App components can also perform actions (through \emph{receivers}) on the occurrence of specific events, \eg, a change in the device's connectivity status (\texttt{CONNECTIVITY\_CHANGE}) or the opening of an application (\texttt{LAUNCHER}).
-The \manifest also contains the list of \emph{hardware components} and \emph{permissions} requested by the application to work (\eg, Internet access).
+Application components can also perform actions (through \emph{receivers}) on the occurrence of specific events; for instance, a change in the device's connectivity status (\texttt{CONNECTIVITY\_CHANGE}) or the opening of an application (\texttt{LAUNCHER}).
+The \manifest also contains the list of \emph{hardware components} and \emph{permissions} requested by the app to work (\eg, Internet access).

 \myparagraph{Dex bytecode (\dexcode).} The \texttt{classes.dex} file embeds the compiled source code of the applications, including all the user-implemented methods and classes; the bytecode can be executed with the Dalvik Virtual Machine (until Android 4.4) or the Android runtime (ART).
 The \texttt{classes.dex} may contain specific API calls that can access sensitive resources such as personal contacts (\emph{suspicious calls}).
 Additionally, it contains all system-related, \emph{restricted API calls} that require specific permissions (\eg, writing to the device's storage).
 Finally, this file can contain references to \emph{network addresses} that might be contacted by the application.